brycewray/hugo-site/content/posts/2022/03/gems-in-rough-16.md

 ---
 #layout: singlepost
 title: "Gems in the rough #16"
-#subtitle: "Or, what else has been going on?"
 description: "Eleventy 2.x (yes, already), trying giscus, another shameless plug."
 author: Bryce Wray
 date: 2022-03-11T09:55:00-06:00